Cyclists Hub is supported by its readers. We may receive a commission if you buy products using our links.

 All content on Cyclists Hub is written by humans, not robots.
 Learn More

 I first saw the Lightcarbon LCR18D at Eurobike 2025.
-It reminded me of SEKA Spear thanks to its seatstays with a WindEye-like structure.
-However, LCR18D was intended to be something like an adventure road bike, because it offers a bit more relaxed geometry and a wider tire clearance.
+It reminded me of SEKA Spear due to its WindEye-like seatstay structure.
+However, LCR18D was intended to be an adventure road bike, because it offers a bit more relaxed geometry and a wider tire clearance.

 In this article, I interviewed one of its owners, who shared his experience with it.
-He spent over half a year of of research on what he wanted to build and how much money to spend.
+He spent over half a year researching what he wanted to build and how much he wanted to spend.
 Michal decided to give Lightcarbon a try because most Western brands are manufactured in China anyway.
 So, what are his experiences?

 KEY TAKEAWAY

-The Lightcarbon LCR18D build process was surprisingly smooth, and no modifications (such as brake caliper mounts) were required.
-Michal only experienced one issue with a slipping seatpost, but solved it by properly cleaning it and applying a carbon paste.
+The Lightcarbon LCR18D build process was surprisingly smooth, and no modifications (such as to brake caliper mounts) were required.
+Michal only experienced one issue with a slipping seatpost, but he solved it by properly cleaning the seatpost and applying a carbon paste.
 He describes it as one of the most comfortable, yet agile bikes he has ever ridden.
-Considering the price-value ratio, he would recommend it if you are looking for an all-rounder road bike.
+Considering the price-to-value ratio, he would recommend it if you are looking for an all-around road bike.

 Lightcarbon LCR18D Build Summary